 55. You develop an iron jaw.
 You will live through hard times too.
 Learning to take punches and still continuing makes you stronger.

 56. You get to walk on the wild side.
 When you put your own livelihood and finances on the line because you believe in something 100 percent, it becomes an extreme rush.

 58. You can compete with yourself.
-You keep compete with your self.
+You keep competing with yourself.
 Because you want to be better than yesterday.
 Only you can motivate yourself and your employees.
-You have new goals everytime.
+You have new goals every time.

 59. You will dream big.
 Nothing is too big when you are an entrepreneur.
 Your dreams can be as big as you want.

 60. You don’t have to be lucky.
 Being lucky has nothing to do with being successful.
 It’s just an excuse that will stop you from being successful.